afzalrahman11/book-a-cab/README.md

 - Admins can create, edit, update, and delete cabs.
 - Admins can view the status of all cabs, including their current location, total trips, and total fares earned.
 - Cab locations are updated after each ride.
-- Cabs are available for booking only after the customer marks the ride as Completed.
+- Cabs are available for booking only after the customer marks the ride as **Completed**.
 - The nearest cab is automatically assigned to the user based on their location.
 > [!NOTE]
 > Currently, the Cab Booking option is hidden for Admins.